sanskrit/raw_etexts_english/blogs/manasataramgini/2004-05-22_on-cicadas-and-their-kin.md

 +++
-title = "On cicadas and theirxa0kin"
+title = "On cicadas and their kin"

 +++
 Those were days when I was the local expert on hoppers and to lesser